 Physics at Balliol

 Balliol has a particular commitment to fundamental aspects of Physics, such as quantum mechanics, particle physics, and theoretical physics, which is reflected in the tutors’ research interests.
-The College also has a Philosophy Tutor specializing in the philosophy of Physics (see the Physics & Philosophy page).
-In addition Balliol has a Professorial Fellow and a Junior Research Fellow in Physics.
+The College also has a Philosophy Tutor specialising in the philosophy of Physics (see the Physics and Philosophy page).
+In addition, Balliol has a Professorial Fellow and a Junior Research Fellow in Physics.
 Our research reaches from quantum information processing and fundamental aspects of quantum mechanics to particle physics and string theory (see below).

 Departmental lectures are accompanied by tutorials in College for the first three years of the course.
 Tutorials typically last one hour and are with one, two, or three students.
 The Balliol Tutors cover almost the entire range of undergraduate subjects, including mechanics, special relativity, and mathematics in the first year; electromagnetism, quantum mechanics, and thermodynamics in the second year; and advanced courses on fluid dynamics, atomic physics, particle physics, symmetries, and general relativity in the third year.

 Dr Armin Reichold, Fellow and Tutor in Physics.
-Dr Reichold tutors first-year optics, second-year kinetic theory, thermodynamics, and statistical mechanics, and third-year nuclear & particle physics and special relativity.
-His research interests are in experimental particle physics (LHC detectors and SNO+ neutrino experiment) and accelerator physics (next generation linear colliders ILC and CLIC), and large-scale metrology.
+Dr Reichold tutors first-year optics, second-year kinetic theory, thermodynamics, and statistical mechanics, and third-year nuclear and particle physics and special relativity.
+His research interests are in experimental particle physics (LHC detectors and SNO+ neutrino experiment) and accelerator physics (next-generation linear colliders ILC and CLIC), and large-scale metrology.